Solving MathDoku with Mixed-Integer Programming

 Operations as an Enum

-Most variations of MathDoku that I’ve seen usually have five different types of operations, which I’m going to represent using an enum.
-The operations for each cage are detailed in the table below:
+Most variations of MathDoku that I’ve seen have five different types of operations, which I’m going to represent using an enum.
+I’ve described the operations for each cage in the table below.

 Cage Type Symbol Cage Rule Description